lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Animal Model Selection

 The animals used in lab studies for medicines are chosen based on evolutionary relatedness.
 They use rats for most *in vivo* studies since they're one of the closest non-primate animal orders to us (order *Rodentia*).
 Rabbits are in another very close order (order *Lagomorpha*), and we are all mammals.
 For neurological studies, primates are sometimes used, as their brain structure is closer to ours, although animal welfare laws and ethics regulations mean these studies are only done in special cases (e.g. neural prosthetic implants).

 Without evolution, we'd be stabbing in the dark as to whether a particular animal would serve as a good model for our *in vivo* testing, which would mean significantly fewer successful drugs and therapies passing the animal testing phase.

+In some diseases where there are relevant genotypic differences, mouse models are *not* effective representatives of humans, most notably cancer.
+Most cancer treatments animal-tested in mice fail in humans (more so than other drugs).
+In mice, [telomeres are longer than in humans due to stronger telomerase activity](https://pmc.ncbi.nlm.nih.gov/articles/PMC3733351/), which reduces the contribution of cellular senescence to age-related cancers, making them less relevant for human studies.
+Telomerase repression is an evolutionary innovation for high body-mass mammals that compensates between longevity and cancer risk.

 - Transgenic mice
 - Knockout mice